 The location of pressure points can vary based on the preferred sleeping position.
 For example, pressure points for back sleepers are located along the back, while side sleepers experience the most pressure on the hips and shoulders.
-More supportive mattresses will help ensure body weight is evenly distributed across the mattress to aid in reducing pressure points.
+Mattresses with more support will help ensure body weight is evenly distributed across the mattress to aid in reducing stress to pressure points.

 A mattress with higher contouring properties—like foam, latex, and hybrid—is often the best choice for individuals looking for pressure-point relief.
 These mattresses conform to the body to remove pressure on the joints.